Each NRTG course includes free, lifetime admission. Enroll once – come back anytime.

 Description

-NRTG’s Water Sustainability Technician Program (WSTP) explores the growing global phenomenon of water scarcity, exacerbated by the rising demand and diminishing freshwater supplies.
+NRTG’s Water Sustainability Technician Program explores the growing global phenomenon of water scarcity, exacerbated by rising demand and diminishing freshwater supplies.
 This program delves into the complexities of water management, which involves balancing the needs of various sectors and environments.
-Ecologists, engineers, agrologists, geologists, hydrologists, technicians, scientists and governments all contribute to sustainable water management but often with competing interests.
-Key questions about water sustainability will be explored throughout the program.
+A range of professionals, including ecologists, engineers, agrologists, geologists, hydrologists, technicians, scientists, and government bodies, all contribute to sustainable water management, often with competing interests.

 Upon completion, you will develop practical skills for measuring water availability, water quality sampling, measuring contaminant dilution, and water management.
 The skills learned are highly valued by employers for field workers in environmental disciplines.